zio/zio-prelude/docs/functionaldatatypes/nonemptylist.md

 Notice that `fromIterableOption` returns an `Option[NonEmptyList[A]]` because the original collection might be empty and so we might not be able to construct a `NonEmptyList` from it.

-If we know the collection is not empty we can use the `fromIterable` operator and provide the first element of the collection to "prove" that it is not empty.
+If we know the collection is not empty we can use the `fromIterable` operator and provide the first element of the collection to establish that it is not empty.

 ```scala mdoc:nest
 object NonEmptyList {